 If employees are expected to fight fires, they must be trained and equipped as stated in the OSHA Fire Brigades Standard (29 CFR 1910.156).

-- ▶ 4-Aminodiphenyl may burn, but does not readily ignite. - ► Use dry chemical, CO2, water spray, alcohol-resistant foam or other foam as extinguishing agents. - POISONOUS GASES ARE PRODUCED IN FIRE, including Nitrogen Oxides.
+- ▶ N-Nitrosopyrrolidine is a COMBUSTIBLE LIQUID. - ► Use dry chemical, CO2, water spray or foam as extinguishing agents. - ➤ POISONOUS GASES ARE PRODUCED IN FIRE, including Nitrogen Oxides. - ▶ Use water spray to keep fire-exposed containers cool.